kboberg98/SQLClientProject/README.md

 The repository interfaces and classes are organized into sub-namespaces based on the type of query being executed.
 For example, the CustomerGenreRepository class implements the ICustomerGenreRepository interface and executes a query to return a list of customers and their favorite music genres.

 ## Running the Tests
 The SQLClientProject.Program includes tests that test the functionality of the repository classes.
 Start Debugging/Start Without Debugging to run the tests in Program.cs.
-Most tests are commented out, uncomment to run the a specific test.
+Most tests are commented out, uncomment to run a specific test.